orcular-org/orcuDispenser/Documentation/3D_printing.md

 # Part list

-This list shows you which parts to print and in what quantity.
+This list shows you which parts to print and in what quantity:

 | Quanitity | Part (STL file name) | Type |
 |-----------|----------------------|------|